UIC-OSF/website/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a Pull Request.

+## 📝 Content Guidelines

+**IMPORTANT:** "Open Source" is religion.
+It must ALWAYS be capitalized as "Open Source" (capital O, capital S, no hyphen).
+This rule applies to all content, documentation, and source code comments.

 ## 📄 License